 The final hit of this string is a high attack that can be interrupted with any attack that is 8 frames or faster.
 It can also be avoided by ducking underneath it and punished with a +KB, or Flawless Blocked and punished with an +.
 Kung Lao may use this string to counter opponents attempting to punish his +,.

 This is Kung Lao’s low combo starter.
 Although the first 2 hits are safe on block, Kung Lao may try to finish the string to prevent you from attacking afterwards.
 The final hit is a low attack and can be interrupted with 9 frame attacks or faster.
 It can also be Flawless Blocked and punished with an +.
-It should be noted that Kung Lao lowers his hurtbox so not all attacks will be able to interrupt.
+Note that Kung Lao will lower his hurtbox when using this move so not all attacks will be able to interrupt.

 One of Kung Lao’s main attacks is his +.
 This is a quick 10 frame advancing mid attack and can be staggered for pressure.
 Kung Lao will usually stagger this move then follow up with another + or throw.
-If you predict that Kung Lao may stagger this move, use a jab to interrupt him out of his next attack.
-Note that attacking after Kung Lao’s + can be risky as he can choose to finish the string with either +, or +,.
+If you predict that Kung Lao will stagger this move, use a jab to interrupt him out of his next attack.
+Note that attacking after this move can be risky because he can also choose to finish the string with either +, or +,.
 Although +, is safe on block, it will only cause a knockdown and not deal much damage.
-However if Kung Lao uses his +,, then he’ll be able to combo from it.
+However if Kung Lao uses his +,, then he’ll be able to combo from it for huge damage.

-Kung Lao’s Lost Soul (+,) is -19 on block which can be punished with any advancing attack, however Kung Lao can counter this by completing the string with +,,+.
+Kung Lao’s Lost Soul (+,) leaves him at -19 on block which can be punished with any advancing attack, however Kung Lao can counter this by completing +,,+ string.
 The final hit of +,,+ is a slow high attack.
 In order to punish this string, duck and use a jab or +KB.
 The final hit can also be Flawless Blocked and punished with an +.

-Alternatively, Kung Lao can use a Special Move after his +, such as Hat Toss or Spin.
-To counter, you must predict which Special Move he will use and punish accordingly.
+Alternatively, Kung Lao may use a Special Move after his +, such as Hat Toss or Spin.
+To counter, you must predict which move he will use and punish accordingly.
 If you suspect that Kung Lao will use his Hat Toss, duck underneath it and use a quick advancing attack to punish.
-If Kung Lao uses his Spin, continue blocking after +, and punish.
+If Kung Lao uses his Spin, continue blocking and punish.
 If Kung Lao has the Orbiting Hat ability equipped, then his +, becomes much harder to deal with because the Orbiting Hat will keep him safe while also granting a combo if it hits.
-Be sure to pay close attention to Kung Lao’s meter as the Orbiting Hat is very resource-heavy.
-If Kung Lao does not have 1 bar of Offensive and Defensive Meter, then he will not be able to use the move.
+Pay close attention to Kung Lao’s meter as the Orbiting Hat is very resource-heavy.
+If Kung Lao does not have 1 bar of Offensive and Defensive Meter, then he will not be able to use his Orbiting Hat.

 Anytime Kung Lao is airborne, always be aware of his (Air) Shaolin Drop move.
-The Shaolin Drop is a divekick that Kung Lao can use to counter opponents trying to anti-air him.
-If blocked, the Shaolin Drop will leave Kung Lao extremely punishable.
+The Shaolin Drop is a divekick that Kung Lao can throw out at any moment during his jump.
+Kung Lao will typically use this to counter attempts at anti-airing him.
+If blocked however, the Shaolin Drop will leave Kung Lao highly punishable.
 Additionally, pay attention to whether Kung Lao has previously hit you with the divekick.
 If Kung Lao has hit you with his Shaolin Drop twice in a row, it will trigger a Krushing Blow.
 A common situation where Kung Lao may try to use this is after ending a combo with Shaolin Drop then using Shaolin Drop again.

-Occasionally Kung Lao may use his Teleport to attack from behind.
-Kung Lao’s Teleport can be punished on reaction by using a + poke as he comes up from the ground.
-After hitting Kung Lao out of his Teleport, you will then be able to convert the + into a combo.
-Usually, you will want to cancel the + into a Special Move so that it will combo immediately.
-Kung Lao also has the option to Amplify his Teleport, which will allow him to stay hidden from the screen.
-By delaying his Teleport, Kung Lao can avoid being punished by a poke.
-Punishing the Teleport becomes much more difficult as you must predict when he will appear.
+Kung Lao may use his Teleport move to occasionally attack from behind and to counter projectiles.
+This can usually be punished on reaction by quickly using a + poke as he appears from the ground.
+After hitting Kung Lao out of his teleport, you’ll be able to convert the poke into a combo.
+Usually, it’s advised to cancel the poke into a Special Move so that it will combo immediately.
+Kung Lao also has the option to Amplify his teleport, which will allow him to stay hidden for a short period of time before appearing.
+By delaying his teleport, Kung Lao can avoid being punished by a poke.
+Punishing becomes much more difficult because you must predict when he will appear.

-Kung Lao will also try to add in throws into his offense.
-The most common area Kung Lao will throw is after staggering his +.
-When using a Throw Escape against Kung Lao’s throws, it’s usually best to tech his Back Throw because if the throw connects, it will leave you close enough for Kung Lao to apply pressure on knockdown.
-On the other hand if Kung Lao uses his Toward Throw, then it will send you away.
+When using a Throw Escape against Kung Lao, it’s usually best to tech his Back Throw because if the throw connects, it will leave you close enough for him to apply pressure on knockdown.
+On the other hand if Kung Lao uses his Toward Throw, it will send you away where he won’t be able to continue his offense.
 Kung Lao’s Back Throw will also trigger a Krushing Blow if you failed to Throw Escape the previous throw.
-By always teching his Back Throw, you’ll prevent Kung Lao from triggering its Krushing Blow.
+By always teching his Back Throw, you’ll prevent Kung Lao from gaining any sort of offense and stop him from triggering its Krushing Blow.

 The Orbiting Hat ability surrounds Kung Lao with his hat.
 The Orbiting Hat is one of the most powerful moves in the game due to being safe on block and being able to launch for a combo.
 The drawback to using this move is that it is very resource-heavy as Kung Lao must spend 1 bar of Offensive and Defensive Meter in order to use it.
-While the Orbiting Hat is out, ideally it’s best to play defensively until the hat is blocked.
+While the Orbiting Hat is out, it’s ideal to not attack and focus on defending until the hat is blocked.
 Once the hat disappears, go on the offensive while Kung Lao is still low on meter.

-After blocking the Orbiting Hat, Kung Lao will be at -4 on block.
+After blocking the Orbiting Hat, it will leave Kung Lao at -4 on block.
 Because of this, Kung Lao may try to stop your next attack with his 7 frame +.
-When attacking, use a mid attack that is faster than 11 frames such as a poke or throw.
+When attacking, use a mid attack that is 10 frames or faster such as a poke or use a throw to grab him out of his poke.
 It’s also important to pay attention to Kung Lao’s meter.
 If he has 2 bars of Offensive and Defensive Meter, he can Amplify the Orbiting Hat to send out an additional hat.
 If you try to attack after blocking the initial attack, the 2nd hat will hit you.
-While strong, this again costs resources and will limit Kung Lao’s options after using the move.
+While this is incredibly strong, it will cost additional resources and will limit Kung Lao’s options after using the move.

-The Z Hat ability allows Kung Lao to throw his hat, moving in a Z motion.
+The Z Hat ability allows Kung Lao to throw his hat, zigzagging across the screen.
 Due to the slow start-up on the Z Hat, it can be interrupted at close-range by quickly dashing up and using a jab.
 In addition, you may jump forward on reaction to the Z Hat to avoid it.
-If Amplified, the Z Hat will leave Kung Lao at +20 or more on block.
-After blocking the Z Hat, do not try to attack as Kung Lao will be able to guarantee a +.
+When Amplified, the Z Hat will leave Kung Lao at +20 or more on block.
+After blocking the Z Hat, do not try to attack as Kung Lao will be able to guarantee his +.